JeffHing/angular-cabinet/README.md

 ```

 A drawer id can be assigned to the directive to allow other directives
-to associate themselves with this specific trigger.
-The drawer id can be
+to associate themselves with this specific drawerTrigger directive.
-any string or number.
-A number is automatically converted to a string.
+The drawer id can be any string or number.
+A number is automatically
+converted to a string.

 ```html
 <a drawer-trigger="0" href=""></a>